RDXiaoLu/V-LaneNet/README.md

 # V-LaneNet

-# OLNet: A Robust Lane Detection Framework with SLA, MDFPN, and LO-IoU

 OLNet achieves an F1 score of **81.17** on **CULane** while running at **71 FPS**, offering a practical solution for robust lane detection in the wild.